Everest Base Camp. Kilimanjaro. Mt Elbrus. Aconcagua. Some of the world's most iconic treks are at altitude.

-Healthy Iron levels are ESSENTIAL if you are planning an Altitude Trek...
+Healthy Iron levels are essential if you are planning an altitude hike or trek...

 However for some reason, no one is talking about it!

-Today, I am going to share why iron is so important for altitude trekkers and what you need to do to maintain healthy iron levels for your trek.
+Today, I am going to share why iron is so important for altitude hikers and what you need to do to maintain healthy iron levels for your adventure.

 Rowan is a personal trainer who specialises in training for hiking, trekkers and mountaineers for their bucket list adventures.